Frequently Asked Questions

 - Projects that involve archaeological sites must obtain an authority from Heritage New Zealand.

-We require your financial statements to be consistent with the statutory audit and review requirements of the Charities Amendment Act 2014.
+We require your financial statements to be consistent with the statutory audit and review requirements of the Charities Act 2005.
 This includes for Incorporated Societies.

 Please check Charities Services to find out more about these requirements.

-Note: Registered charities with total operating expenditure of less than $500,000 over a two year accounting period are not required by law to have an audit or review.
+Note: Registered charities with total operating expenditure of less than $550,000 in each of the previous two year accounting periods are not required by law to have an audit or review.
 However, you may be required by your rules (e.g. trust deed, constitution, or charter) or as a condition of receiving a grant to have your financial statements audited or reviewed.
 These charities may choose who performs the audit; it does not need to be a qualified auditor unless stated in your rules.

-If your expenditure is less than $500,000 over a two year accounting period and your Trust Deed or Constitution requires an audit or review, your board is able to pass a resolution amending your governing document.
+If your expenditure is $550,000 or less over a two year accounting period and your Trust Deed or Constitution requires an audit or review, your board is able to pass a resolution amending your governing document.
 Any amendments to your governing document must be lodged with Charities Service if you are a registered Charity and/or the Companies Office if you are an Incorporated Society.

 You can contact Christchurch Community Accounting for support.